tmussa1/word-scramble/week5/README.md

   More advanced topics like Hypermedia as the Engine of Application, HATEOAS, will be discussed in later iterations.

 ## Bibliography
+The articles below have been useful

 [How I taught REST APIs to my wife] (http://www.looah.com/source/view/2284)

-[Introduction to REST APIs] (https://itnext.io/ javascript-fundamentals-an-introduction-to-rest-apis-7cbe8a809d3b)
+[Introduction to REST APIs] (https://itnext.io/javascript-fundamentals-an-introduction-to-rest-apis-7cbe8a809d3b)

 [Idempotency in REST APIs] (https://restfulapi.net/idempotent-rest-apis/)